chadwishner/P-G_Code_Challenge/README.md

 ## Areas for improvement

  - I am running into issues trying to figure out how to add animations to the app.
 I am attempting to add a .matchedGeometryEffect for the transition to/from a StoryRowView and a StoryView.
- - I attempted to add a "pull down to refresh" feature to the app, but all available libraries were either out of date or seem to be very laggy and hurt the usability of the app more then it helped.
+ - Comments and sub-comments displey but could be formatted a little nicer.
  - When API calls fail, I have no process to retry for that information.

 ## Current Issues/Needs more testing

 - When the a lot of stories are loaded into the TopStoriesContentView, the scroll becomes very laggy.
-With more time I would research effiency of UI elements or attempt to de-render stories at the top of the view.
+It is my understanding that Lists automatically de-render itesm; however, with more time I would research effiency of UI elements or attempt to de-render stories at the top of the view.
 - When opening a story, the comment processing can be very slow and due to the recursion required for sub somments sometimes the user needs to wait an extended period of time.
 If I am able to figure out the animations, I will add a loading animation.
 - I am confident that the data for each story's comments are encapsulated in each view, but more automated testing should be done in order to ensure data is not corrupted.
 - I am confident that data is sorted correctly, but more automated testing should be done to ensure this.